-The rotator cuff is a combination of muscles and tendons that link your upper arm bone (humerus) to your shoulder blades.
+The rotator cuff is a combination of muscles and tendons that link your upper arm bone, the humerus, to your shoulder blades.
 The rotator cuff also holds your upper arm bone in place in your shoulder socket.
-The four muscles of the rotator cuff are the supraspinatus, infraspinatus, teres minor and the subscapularis.
+The four muscles of the rotator cuff are the supraspinatus, the infraspinatus, the teres minor and the subscapularis.
 Each muscle is connected to the arm bone by a tendon.
 Rotator cuff repair is the surgery used to repair a tear in one of these tendons.

 People of all ages injure their rotator cuffs.
 Some are good candidates for surgery, while others will pursue different treatments.

-You can injure your rotator cuff through wear-and-tear or by poor movement patterns over time.
+You can injure your rotator cuff through wear and tear or poor movement patterns over time.
 Slouching and chronically pushing your head forward are two movement patterns that put your rotator cuffs at risk.
-As you get older, calcium deposits in your shoulder area or bone spurs due to arthritis can also irritate or pinch the rotator cuff.
+As you get older, the rotator cuff can be irritated or pinched by calcium deposits in your shoulder area or bone spurs due to arthritis.

 Repetitive stress is another culprit.
-Tennis players, swimmers, and baseball pitchers are at risk for repetitive stress injuries of the shoulder, as well as carpenters and painters.
+Tennis players, swimmers, and baseball pitchers are at risk for repetitive stress injuries of the shoulder, as are carpenters and painters.

 Rotator cuff injuries vary.
 Your tendons may be inflamed from overuse, or partially or fully torn.
 You may also feel pain in your shoulder from bursitis.
-This is a condition where the bursa (a sac filled with fluid that sits between your rotator cuff and your shoulder joint) becomes inflamed and irritated.
+This is a condition in which the bursa, a sac filled with fluid that sits between your rotator cuff and your shoulder joint, becomes inflamed and irritated.